a-hansen/aon/README.md

 Rationale
 ---------

-A JSON-like encoding that is more compact, supports more data bytes, preserves the order of object members and supports streaming IO.
+A JSON-like encoding that is more compact, supports more data types, preserves the order of object members and is stream friendly.

 #### Compact
-Uses techniques of MsgPack and UBJSON to create a hybrid binary encoding.
+Borrows techniques from MsgPack and UBJSON to create a hybrid binary encoding.

+#### More Data Types
+Byte arrays, floats, doubles, big integers and big decimals are all native data types.

 #### Ordered Objects
 When displaying objects on user interfaces such as property sheets, order matters.

 #### Streaming IO
-Prepending lengths into arrays and objects prevents streaming IO.
-Use a database query as an example.
+Prepending lengths into lists and objects prevents streaming IO.
+Take database queries for example.
 If you want to encode the number of result rows, you either need to execute a count query first (2 queries) or you have to load all result rows in memory.